 - ¼-1/2 cup honey (depending on desired sweetness)

 - 1 teaspoon vanilla bean paste, or pure vanilla extract

 - 3 pouches Nature Valley Oats ‘n Honey crunchy granola bars (6 bars), crushed into small pieces

-- In a large microwavable bowl, melt the margarine.
-In a large bowl, stir the melted margarine, brown sugar and honey until blended.
-Then, whisk in the salt, vanilla, cinnamon and eggs until well combined.
+- In a small microwavable bowl, melt the butter or margarine.
+Pour the melted margarine into a larger bowl and mix in the brown sugar and honey.
+Whisk in the vanilla, cinnamon and eggs until well combined.
 Stir the crushed granola bars and oats into the mixture.
-Pour the pie filling into the pie crust.
+Pour the filling into the chilled pie crust.

-- Bake for 40-50 minutes or until the center is set and the crust is golden brown.
+- Bake for 40-50 minutes or until the center is set.
 If your crust begins to brown too quickly, cover it with a pie saver or some foil.

-- Cool for at least 30 minutes before eating.
-Serve warm or room temperature.
+- Cool for at least 30 minutes before serving.
+Serve warm or at room temperature.